selmanbey/unit-testing-with-jasmine/README.md

 tests will test the underlying business logic of the application as well as the event handling and DOM manipulation.<br>

-The feedreader.js file in this repo are my solution.
+The feedreader.js file in this repo contains my test suites.

+## Instructions to run the app and the tests
+1. Download or clone this repository
+2. Run the 'index.html' file on your browser (preferably Google Chrome) (feedreader.js script, together with the other necessary libraries, are hooked to the index.html, so running index.html will also run the tests.
+They will appear at the bottom of the page.)

 ## feedreader.js
 This is the Jasmine spec file that contains all of the tests that will be run